How to Prepare NEET UG with Google Gemini AI ?

 Google Gemini currently supports 9 Indian languages: Hindi, Bengali, Gujarati, Kannada, Malayalam, Marathi, Tamil, Telugu, and Urdu.

-Gemini can further assist by:
+Gemini can further help by:

-• Quickly recalling reaction mechanisms in organic chemistry.
+- Quickly recalling reaction mechanisms in organic chemistry.

-• Explaining the roles of different reagents and catalysts.
+- Explaining the roles of different reagents and catalysts.

-• Helping predict products of similar dehydration reactions.
+- Helping predict products of similar dehydration reactions.

 Your AI-Powered Strategy for NEET UG Success